 How many of you lovely ladies have a circle of other lady friends?
 How many of you think the way I often do, that other ladies are just too complicated to befriend and boys are easier?
 Well let me take you on a short journey about why putting that extra effort in to befriend those other ladies matters…

-First off, let me remind us that we humans are part of the primate group, so when I start talking about monkeys or apes it actually is relevant!
+First off, let’s remind ourselves that we humans are part of the primate group, so when I start talking about monkeys or apes it actually is relevant!
 Secondly, please understand I will be writing erring on the side of vague, so if you happen to know other details I have left out, don’t hate me!
 Thirdly, I hope this challenges or reinforces your beliefs on the importance of female-female relationships!

 And that time to talk about those nonhuman primates is now!
 If you have ever studied anything about nonhuman primates, then you know many species live in male dominated societies.
 So how do the ladies get by?
 Do they just have to accept being ruled by and mating with only the male ruling the harem?
 Or do they have another way?
 And what about those societies in which males don’t rule?
 What’s up there?